 Some programs specify a limited set of credits that constitute a Core.
 These are courses of special importance to the program and are subject to specific CGPA requirements.

 Concentration or Specialization

 A Concentration or Specialization is a defined set of courses which provides a student with specific expertise, knowledge and/or practice and so further distinguishes the program in a recognizable way.
 The credits in the concentration or specialization may or may not be part of the Major.
+The minimum number of credits for a concentration or specialization at the undergraduate level is 3.5.
 Successful completion of a concentration or specialization is recorded on the diploma.